 Even with daily brushing and flossing and regular dental visits, more extensive dental work is sometimes needed.
-Oral surgery is one way that Dr. Dan and Dr. Casey restore health to our patients’ mouths.
+Oral surgery is one way that Dr. Dan, Dr. Casey, and Dr. Rappeport restore health to our patients’ mouths.
 If you need a surgical procedure performed, here’s what you can expect from Dental Health of Fianna in Fort Smith, AR:

 - Compassionate and fully trained staff who will treat you with personalized care.